josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_basics.md

 - Install the C# extension.

-To configure a project for debugging, you need a tasks.json and launch.json file in the .vscode folder with the necessary configuration.
+To configure a project for debugging, you need a `tasks.json` and `launch.json` file in the `.vscode` folder with the necessary configuration.

-Here is an example launch.json:
+Here is an example `launch.json`:

 ```
 {